vocdoni/vocdoni-node/README.md

 zkSnarks the Poseidon hash function can be used, but when not, it can be used the Blake2b hash function, which has much faster computation time.

+## AddBatch
+The method `tree.AddBatch` is designed for the cases where there is a big amount of key-values to be added in the tree.
+It has the following characteristics:

+- Makes a copy of the tree in memory (*VirtualTree*)
+- The *VirtualTree* does not compute any hash, only the relations between the nodes of the tree
+	- This step (computing the *VirtualTree*) is done in parallel in each available CPU until level *log2(nCPU)*
+- Once the *VirtualTree* is updated with all the new leafs (key-values) in each corresponent position, it *computes all the hashes* of each node until the root
+	- In this way, each node hash is computed only once, while when adding many key-values using `tree.Add` method, most of the intermediate nodes will be recalculated each time that a new leaf is added
+	- This step (*computing all the hashes*) is done in parallel in each available CPU

+As result, the method `tree.AddBatch` goes way faster thant looping over `tree.Add`, and can compute the tree with parallelization, so as more available CPUs, faster will do the computation.

 ## Usage

 ```go